EspressifApp/EspBlufiForAndroid/doc/Introduction_to_the_EspBlufi_API_Interface_for_Android__en.md

 ------
 This guide is a basic introduction to the APIs provided by Espressif to facilitate the customers' secondary development of BluFi.

-## BLE Connection

-- Call API to establish a BLE connection and obtain `BluetoothGatt`.

-    ```java
-    BluetoothGatt gatt;
-    BluetoothGattCallback gattCallback = ; // Gatt callback.
-Please refer to the GattCallback inner class in BlufiActivity.
-    if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.M) {
-        gatt = bluetoothDevice.connectGatt(context, false, gattCallback, BluetoothDevice.TRANSPORT_LE);
-    } else {
-        gatt = bluetoothDevice.connectGatt(context, false, gattCallback);
-    }
-    ```

-- After the connection is established, discover `BluetoothGattService`.
-    - UUID is 0000ffff-0000-1000-8000-00805f9b34fb
-- After the service is discovered, obtain `BluetoothGattCharacteristic`.
-    - `BluetoothGattCharacteristic UUID` 0000ff01-0000-1000-8000-00805f9b34fb is used by the app to write data to the device.
-    - `BluetoothGattCharacteristic UUID` 0000ff02-0000-1000-8000-00805f9b34fb is used by the device to send data/notification to the app.

 ## Communicate with the device using BlufiClient

 - Create a BlufiClient instance

     ```java
+    BlufiClient client = new BlufiClient(context, device);

     // BlufiCallback is declared as an abstract class, which can be used to notify the app of the data sent by the device.
 Please refer to the BlufiCallbackMain inner class in BlufiActivity.
     BlufiCallback blufiCallback = ;
-    BlufiClient client = new BlufiClient(gatt, writeCharact, notifyCharact, blufiCallback);
+    client.setBlufiCallback(blufiCallback);

+    // Gatt system callback
+	BluetoothGattCallback gattCallback = ;
+	client.setGattCallback(gattCallback);
     ```

     ```java